Bonkier/workerbeev2/README.md

 ## Disclaimer

-WorkerBee automates input against the live Limbus Company client.
+WorkerBee automates input against the live LC client.
 Project Moon has not endorsed it.
 The license imposes no warranty; use of any game automation tool may violate the game's Terms of Service.
 Use it on accounts you accept the risk of losing.